Kombats12345/Machine-Madness/README.md

 Q. Will this work on Mac/Linux?

 A. No, I'm pretty sure .exe files will only work on Windows, so you might have to look up how to make convert/emulate it or something.

-Q. Why did you make the file that I have to run a .bat file instead of a .exe file?

-A. I know how to convert it, but I don't know how you would check for viruses that way due to the fact that there are more files that would be present, & they're unfamiliar to me.

 Q. Why is this file so informal?